Here is how to cook duck the right way! Pan fried duck breast, oven roasted whole duck and more about the famous Beijing duck!

-It is a good move to let the crisp duck fillets (and all kinds of meat in fact) rest for a few minutes after cooking them.
-That gives the meat enough time for the juices inside to spread evenly and for the meat (the muscle) to relax after being heated.
-The meat will be so much more tender and moist.
+It is a good move to let the crisp duck fillets (and all kinds of meat in fact) rest for a few minutes after you cook them.
+That gives the meat enough time for the juices inside to spread evenly and for the meat (the muscle) to relax after you heat it.

-One important thing you have to keep in mind here before cooking duck: make sure that the duck breast has reached room temperature right before cooking.
-Best way to get that is to remove the duck breast from the fridge about a hour before you intend to cook it.
+One important thing you have to keep in mind here before you learn how to cook duck: make sure that the duck breast has reached room temperature.
+The best way to get that is to remove the duck breast from the fridge about an hour before you intend to cook it.

 I like duck best in combination with my fresh and zesty orange and fennel escabeche.
-What a delicious combo!

 Here we go, your turn now!
-Good duck luck!

 - 1 large duck breast

 - Make sure that the duck breast has reached room temperature right before cooking.
 Place the duck on a clean chopping board and score the fatty white duck skin lightly with a sharp knife.